eisbear2020/rule_switching/results/quantitative_analysis.md

 ## Results using spatial bins (10cm)

-* RULE 1: light, RULE 2: west
+* DATA SET 1: rule light, DATA SET 2: rule west

 **Overall distance**:
 * calculate pair-wise cos distance between trials of RULE 1 and RULE 2 for each spatial bin
-* plot average/SEM of these pair-wise distances for each spatial bin
+* plot MED/MAD of these pair-wise distances for each spatial bin
-* normalization: divide average of across-rule cos distances by within rule cos distance for each spatial bin
+* normalization: divide median of across-rule cos distances by within rule cos median distance for each spatial bin

 ![alt text](../plots/quant_transition_cos.png)

-* above plot considers union of all trials
 * can we tell something from different results of the normalization by rule 1 and rule b?

 histograms of within vs. across rule cos distance